Find a text to read or translate

-Topicsaesthetics America art Beijing books business Chinese overseas city life corruption cultural revolution development economy education emotions environment ethics family fiction film food government health history Hong Kong inequality innovation international internet Japan language law literature love marriage media migration music nationalism new generation new media personal story philosophy poetry politics psychology public service reform relationships religion rural areas sexuality Shanghai sport Taiwan transport travel university urbanism Western China women work
+Topicsaesthetics age America art Beijing books business children Chinese overseas city life corruption development economy education emotions environment ethics family fiction film food government health history Hong Kong inequality innovation international internet Japan language law literature love marriage media migration nationalism new generation new generations new media personal story philosophy poetry politics psychology public service reform relationships religion rural areas sexuality Shanghai sport Taiwan travel university urbanism Western China women work

 Sources and copyright – 版权

 Our website provides a diverse selection of new online writing from China.
 Our goal is to promote cultural exchange and give Western readers a direct access to voices from China.
 We make all efforts to get authorisation from authors before re-publishing, and all our texts have a link to their original source.